1. Home

 • Agricultural Practices: Modern farming accounts for more than 10% of all human-produced greenhouse gas emissions, largely due to livestock and rice cultivation.

-• Consumer Goods: The energy used in the manufacturing and transportation of consumer goods leads to increased greenhouse gas emissions.
+• Consumer goods: The energy used in the manufacturing and transportation of consumer goods leads to increased greenhouse gas emissions.

 • Mining: Operations that rely on fossil fuels emit significant levels of GHGs.